 - The selected students are expected to provide one educational project following the trip, share with others what they learned, or participate in a community program

 - Selected students will be notified of award by March 15

 - Must be a US citizen

-- Must be a registered, full time student at Augsburg or St. Olaf with at least one year left on campus.
+- Must be a registered, full-time student with at least one year left on campus.

 - Must be a sophomore or above